 For example, you'll need to have plans to:

 Oftentimes, businesses struggling to find new snow removal experts think they're looking in the right places for candidates.
-However, they're not going about it in the right way.

-In reality, just like you have to leverage marketing strategies to attract new clients, you have to do the same to attract great candidates.
+However, just like you have to leverage marketing strategies to attract new clients, you have to do the same to attract great candidates.

 For instance, you can begin marketing for new hires by: